Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/mysql8-source-for-dictionaries.md

 #### Table schema changes

-ClickHouse run `SHOW TABLE STATUS LIKE 'table\\_name'` and try to figure out was table schema changed or not from MySQL response field `Update_time`
+As an example, in ClickHouse, run `SHOW TABLE STATUS LIKE 'table_name'` and try to figure out was table schema changed or not from MySQL response field `Update_time`.

-By default for properly data loading from MySQL8 source to dictionaries, please turn off `information_schema` cache.
+By default, to properly data loading from MySQL8 source to dictionaries, please turn off the `information_schema` cache.

 You can change default behavior with create `/etc/mysql/conf.d/information_schema_cache.cnf`with following content:

 ```text